Sudbury Daystarter: News, weather and roads info for Tuesday

 WEATHER

-TODAY: The risk of freezing rain this morning changing to rain.
-For Wawa and Sault Ste.
-Marie the rain will end this morning followed by a mix of sun and cloud.
-Much of northeastern Ontario can expect some sunny breaks by the end of the day with temperatures ranging from 4 C to 7 C.
+Up to 15 cm of snow is expected today.
+For Wawa the snow will likely change to rain.

-TONIGHT: Lows from 2 C to 0 C. Along James Bay lows from -3 C to -7 C.
+TODAY: Rain for most of northeastern Ontario.
+Snow is expected north of Lake Superior.
+Highs for most areas from 0 C to 5 C. Along James Bay highs from -16 C up to -6 C.

+TONIGHT: Rain with the risk of freezing rain.
+By tomorrow morning most regions can expect snow.
+Lows from 1 C for Sudbury and North Bay down to -31 C in Attawapiskat.

-TOMORROW: Cloudy with the chance of showers.
-Highs from 4 C to 7 C. Cooler along James Bay with highs from -2 C up to 0 C.
+TOMORROW: Snow for southern and eastern regions, some clearing for Wawa and the James Bay coast.
+Temperatures will drop, ranging from -8 C to -19 C.

 NEWS